Skydiving indoors.. wait, what? How is it possible?

 Another experience that you can only have in the sky is the canopy flight.
 Your instructor steers the canopy, gliding in crisp air at 5000’ above the ground, slowly making your way down.
 The flight takes about 5 minutes.
 It feels quiet and peaceful, and you can take your time to enjoy the view, or practice steering the canopy by yourself.
 Just ask anyone who has done it, see their eyes light up, and you'll want to try it for yourself!

 Try both for yourself and let us know which one you prefer, and which moments took your breath away!
-There are no indoor skydiving places in NJ yet, but there's a new one close by at iFly King of Prussia in PA.
+To fly in a tunnel, the closest locations to us are iFLY Paramus in NJ and iFLY King of Prussia in PA.
 And for a tandem jump out of an airplane, come to Skydive Cross Keys!
 We’re open year round and we’d be thrilled to introduce you to real skydiving.